meilisearch/documentation/reference/features/authentication.md

 If an invalid key is provided, you will receive the `HTTP/1.1 403 Forbidden` status code.
 You will receive the same error if you fail to provide a key when querying a protected route.

-## Reset Key

-Since both the private and the public keys are generated based on your master key, changing the master key will result in the modification of the two other keys.
+## Changing a key

+**Changing the master key will automatically generate new private and public keys**.
+It is not possible to change one key without altering the others.

-After having changed your master key, it is mandatory to restart the MeiliSearch server to ensure the renewal of the private and the public keys.
+After changing the master key, it is mandatory to restart the MeiliSearch instance to ensure the renewal of the private and the public keys.

-**All keys will be changed**.
-Therefore, it is not possible to change only one of the keys.